About this program

 Are you missing program prerequisites?

 Are you missing prerequisites for a program?
 We can help!
-SGEI offers common prerequisite courses during the summer, or we can arrange for you to complete a test to enter the program.
+SGEI offers common prerequisite courses.
 All you have to do is apply, and we will be in touch with you.

 Fees